Orange Chocolate Chip Muffins

 - Fill your muffin cups about 2/3 of the way full for the best size.

-More Delicious Recipes to Enjoy
+More Fruity Dessert Recipes to Enjoy

 Starbucks Copy Cat Blueberry Muffins